cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 :arrow_right: VNet peering routes are preferred over ARS propagated routes (even if ARS routes are more specific): UDRs on the GW subnet are required to force the traffic to the Spoke VNets through the FW.

-In [section 1.3.](https://github.com/cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/blob/main/README.md#13-single-hub-vnet-without-global-reach) we will see how this design can be adapted to offer On-Prem <=> AVS transit and filtering capabilities when [Global Reach is not available](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-global-reach#availability) or not aligned with the customer requirements (On-Prem <=> AVS traffic inspected by a FW in an Azure VNet).
+In [section 1.3.](https://github.com/cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/blob/main/README.md#13-single-hub-vnet-without-global-reach) we will see how this design can be adapted to offer On-Prem <=> AVS transit and filtering capabilities when [Global Reach is not available](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-global-reach#availability) or not aligned with the customer requirements (On-Prem <=> AVS traffic required to be inspected by a FW in an Azure VNet).

 ## 1.1.
 Single Hub VNet with FW NVA